usaid-cs/yesterday-i-learned/random.md

 1. To brief is to *give* a short verbal update on events.
 To debrief is to *receive* a short verbal update on events.
 1. It gets warmer when it snows, not because snow makes the air warmer, but because the warm air that arrives causes the (otherwise airborne) condensation to arrive as snow.
 1. [Don't type "let me know"][letsworkshop] -- it doesn't work
-1. Uses ~~SQS~~ queues to manage spikes in demand.
+1. Use ~~SQS~~ queues to manage spikes in demand.
 Can't do something right now?
 Chuck the request to a queue.
 Take things off the queue at constant rate.
 1. [Drop all disk cache (Linux)][stackoverflow 4]: `echo 3 | sudo tee /proc/sys/vm/drop_caches`.
 Heavily impacts performance.
     * You're `tee`ing here to pipe the 3 into a root command.
 [Neat][linuxinsight]!
 1. App engine admin: `--admin_port=8001`